 If a ranged attack, such as one made with a spell, has a single range, you can’t attack a target beyond this range.

 Some ranged attacks, such as those made with a longbow or a shortbow, have two ranges.
 The smaller number is the normal range, and the larger number is the long range.
-Your attack roll has disadvantage when your target is beyond normal range, and you can’t attack a target beyond the long range.
+Your attack has disadvantage when your target is beyond normal range, and you can’t attack a target beyond the long range.

 Used in hand-to-hand combat, a melee attack allows you to attack a foe within your reach.
 A melee attack typically uses a handheld weapon such as a sword, a warhammer, or an axe.
-A typical monster makes a melee attack when it strikes with its claws, horns, teeth, tentacles, or other body part.
+A typical creature makes a melee attack when it strikes with its claws, horns, teeth, tentacles, or other body part.
 A few spells also involve making a melee attack.

 In a fight, everyone is constantly watching for enemies to drop their guard.
 You can rarely move heedlessly past your foes without putting yourself in danger; doing so provokes an opportunity attack.